ska-sa/spead2/doc/tutorial/tut-2-send.rst

 Python and one written in C++).
 Let's use the Python one, since it provides more high-level interpretation of the data.
-Note that you can use the Python receiver even with the C++ sender, since the protocol is the same, although if you haven't already :doc:`installed <installation>` the Python bindings you should do that now.
+Note that you can use the Python receiver even with the C++ sender, since the protocol is the same, although if you haven't already :doc:`installed <../installation>` the Python bindings you should do that now.

 Start the receiver first by running